azeismayilrzali/PhishingTechnicalTask/README.md

 ```

 ## Usage
+1. open "localhost:8080"

-1. Log in to the application.
+2. Log in to the application.
-2. Use the form to send phishing emails by entering the recipient's email and selecting a template.
+3. Use the form to send phishing emails by entering the recipient's email and selecting a template.
-3. Track the status of sent phishing emails in the dashboard.
+4. Track the status of sent phishing emails in the dashboard.
-4. Log out when done.
+5. Log out when done.